webplatform/docs/svg/tutorials/smarter_svg_filters/index.md

 </div>

 Getting convolve filters to behave predictably takes some practice.
-The example on the left sharpens the image more dramatically, while the one on the right embosses it diagonally:
+The example on the left sharpens the detail more dramatically, while the one on the right embosses it diagonally:

 <div style="display:inline-block">